 Pleasanton Wrongful Death Attorney

 Pleasanton is a small city in Northern California benefiting from everything the San Francisco Bay has to offer, while also retaining a bit of a small-town feel.
 In recent years, it has been voted one of the best cities to live in or a top hometown spot.
 On some days, it can feel idyllic, offering everything residents could possibly need.
 However, no city is immune to accidents and their traumatic consequences.
 Myriad types of accidents occur in Pleasanton, as they do anywhere else, and they can lead to unnecessary fatalities.
 From car accidents to slip and falls, accidents that are caused by an individual or business’s carelessness, recklessness, or intentional misconduct and result in another person’s death may lead to a wrongful death claim.
-If you lost a loved one in an accident and you believe it was someone else’s fault, do not hesitate to reach out to a Pleasanton wrongful death attorney at Willoughby Brod, LLP.
+If you lost a loved one in an accident and you believe it was someone else’s fault, do not hesitate to reach out to a Pleasanton wrongful death attorney at the Brod Law Firm.
 We will thoroughly review your situation to determine your and your family’s legal rights and options.Wrongful Death Law

 Not everyone can file a wrongful death claim.
 Under California law, only certain people may bring this type of claim or benefit from any compensation obtained through it.
 Based on California Code of Civil Procedure §377.60, a surviving spouse, domestic partner, child, or grandchild of a deceased child can bring a wrongful death suit.
 Additionally, a putative spouse from a void or voidable marriage, who in good faith believed they were married to the decedent, can also file a claim as well as their children.